Louisiana Purchase: Negotiation

-While the transfer of the territory by Spain back to France in 1800 went largely unnoticed, fear of an eventual French invasion spread across America when, in 1801, Napoleon sent a military force to secure New Orleans.
+While the treaty between Spain and France went largely unnoticed in 1800, fear of an eventual French invasion spread across America when, in 1801, Napoleon sent a military force to nearby Saint-Domingue.
 Though Jefferson urged moderation, Federalists sought to use this against Jefferson and called for hostilities against France.
 Undercutting them, Jefferson threatened an alliance with Britain, although relations were uneasy in that direction.
 In 1801, Jefferson supported France in its plan to take back Saint-Domingue (present-day Haiti), which was then under control of Toussaint Louverture after a slave rebellion.
-Jefferson sent Livingston to Paris in 1801 with the authorization to purchase New Orleans.
+However, there was a growing concern in the U.S. that Napoleon would send troops to New Orleans after quelling the rebellion.
+In hopes of securing control of the mouth of the Mississippi, Jefferson sent Livingston to Paris in 1801 with the authorization to purchase New Orleans.

-In January 1802, France sent General Charles Leclerc on an expedition to Saint-Domingue to reassert French control over a colony that had become essentially autonomous under Louverture.
+In December 1801, France sent General Charles Leclerc, Napoleon's brother-in-law, on an expedition to Saint-Domingue to reassert French control over the colony, which had become essentially autonomous under Louverture.
 Louverture, as a French general, had fended off incursions from other European powers, but had also begun to consolidate power for himself on the island.
-Before the revolution, France had derived enormous wealth from St. Domingue at the cost of the lives and freedom of the slaves.
-Napoleon wanted its revenues and productivity for France restored.
+Before the revolution, France had derived enormous wealth from Saint-Domingue at the cost of the lives and freedom of the enslaved.
+Napoleon wanted the territory's revenues and productivity for France restored.
 Alarmed over the French actions and its intention to re-establish an empire in North America, Jefferson declared neutrality in relation to the Caribbean, refusing credit and other assistance to the French, but allowing war contraband to get through to the rebels to prevent France from regaining a foothold.